HugoHakem/nix-os.config/README.md

 ## Acknowledgement

-As mentionned above this configuration relies heavily on the NixOS/MacOS backbone provided by [dustinlyons](https://github.com/dustinlyons/nixos-config/tree/main), as well as on the [afermg: Moby Config](https://github.com/afermg/nix-configs) [leoank: Neusis Config](https://github.com/leoank/neusis/tree/main).
+As mentioned above this configuration relies heavily on the NixOS/MacOS backbone provided by [dustinlyons](https://github.com/dustinlyons/nixos-config/tree/main), as well as on the [afermg: Moby Config](https://github.com/afermg/nix-configs) [leoank: Neusis Config](https://github.com/leoank/neusis/tree/main).

 I am particularly thankful to [Alán](https://github.com/afermg) for getting me introduced to Nix and for his mentoring throughout my learning.
-I am also thankful to [Ank](https://github.com/leoank) for the fruitful discussion that helped me affining my understanding about Nix.
+I am also thankful to [Ank](https://github.com/leoank) for the fruitful discussion that helped me refining my understanding about Nix.

-To whom it may concern, I am still learning abouth Nix, so if there is anything I missed, bugs, or functionality that should be made available, feel free to open an issue.
+To whom it may concern, I am still learning about Nix, so if there is anything I missed, bugs, or functionality that should be made available, feel free to open an issue.